ewoody1/sudoku-ember/README.md

 ## Web App Structure

+* Components
-1. The Sudoku board is a component in /sudoku-ember/app/components/chess-board
+ - Sudoku board is a component in sudoku-ember/app/components/chess-board
-2. The square is a component in /sudoku-ember/app/components/square-item
+ - Square item is a component in sudoku-ember/app/components/square-item
      TODO: a.
-The square should be able to display and select possibilities.
+Display possibilities and select a candidate.
            b.
-The square should be able to input a new game.
+Input a digit.
+* Services are in sudoku-ember/app/services/
+   - board-io input/output from/to views
-3. Two services - board-io and sudoku-solver
+   - sudoku-solver depth-first search algorithm implementation
-4. One route, /app/home/route.js, handles button events and as the solo access point for services
+* Route, sudoku-ember/app/home/route.js, handles button events, and a solo service access point
-5. Views are in component .hbs files separated to control logic.
+* Views are in component .hbs files separated to control logic.
-5. Models are bound as external parameters of the components.
+* Models are bound as views' external parameters.
+* Styles are in sudoku-ember/app/styles/app.css

 ## TODO List
 1. solve it